 “Oh, noooo,” Brìghde breathed.
 “I’ll not get between a woman and her bairn, and as I am the wee laddies’ stepmother now, ’twould be putting fire to a dry forest.
 The lord’s first priority should be to see to the proper instruction of his sons.
 If I remember correctly, are not three of them of age to be apprenticed as pages?”

 The old man nodded wearily.
 “Aye.
 I have spoken with Grimme, but because it involves the witches’ objections, he sees that as household business.
-He loves the boys and does not want to send them away, but he is out of the house so much, he has not gotten around to arranging for it, even if he wanted to, which he does not.
-When he sees them, he dotes.
+He loves the boys and does not want to send them away, thus he claims he has simply not gotten around to arranging for it.
+The truth is, he does not want to and he dotes.
 He is far too indulgent, in my opinion.”